Another-Axiom/GT_CustomMapExample/README.md

   point is defined, it will be chosen at random.

 ### Tag Zone
 This trigger script will Tag any activating player.
-This script is included in the `Tag Zone` prefab in the `Assets/MapPrefabs/` folder which uses a Box Collider and includes a visual preview.
+This script is included in the `TagZone` prefab in the `Assets/MapPrefabs/` folder which uses a Box Collider and includes a visual preview.

+### Object Activation Trigger
+This trigger script can be used to Activate and Deactivate other GameObjects in your map and Reset other Triggers.
+This script is included in the `ObjectActivationTrigger` prefab in the `Assets/MapPrefabs` folder which uses a Box Collider and includes a visual preview.

+**Additional Options**
+- `Objects To Deactivate` - List of GameObjects that will be Deactivated when this Trigger is triggered.
+This list is processed prior to `Objects To Activate`.
+- `Objects To Activate` - List of GameObjects that will be Activated when this Trigger is triggered.
+This list is processed after
+  `Objects To Deactivate`.
+- `Triggers To Reset` - List of Triggers that will be Reset when this Trigger is triggered
+   - Reseting a trigger means its current `Trigger Count` and `Last Trigger Time` will be reset.
+GameObjects in the activate/deactivate lists are not affected by this.

 ## Placeholder Script and Prefabs
 The `Placeholder` script defines an object that will get replaced by an existing Gorilla Tag script/object when your map is loaded